Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

-Kevin Durant be on the court for the Phoenix Suns at 10:00 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.
+The Phoenix Suns, Kevin Durant included, will be in action at 8:00 PM on Sunday against the Denver Nuggets in the 2023 NBA Playoffs.

-If you'd like to place a wager on Durant's props, we dive into his available ones, providing some stats and trends, below.
+With prop bets in place for Durant, let's look at some stats and trends to assist you in making good selections.

 Kevin Durant Prop Bets vs. the Nuggets